otalk/jingle.js/docs/Reference.md

     - `peer` - The JID for the initiating peer (may be either a `{String}` or [`{JID}`](https://github.com/otalk/xmpp-jid)).
     - `peerID` - An alternative to `peer`, which MUST be a `{String}` (derived from `peer`).
     - `initiator` - This will always be `false`, as we are the one receiving the initiation request.
-    - `descriptionTypes` - An array of content description names.
+    - `applicationTypes` - An array of content application names.
     - `transportTypes` - An array of content transport names.
 - `req` - The original session initiation request, in case you need more information than provided in `opts` for selecting a session type.